rrherr/loops/_sources/index.md

 <h3>You can change the speed & pitch too</h3>

 - To change the speed, use the ⚙️ icon at the bottom of the YouTube player.
-- To transpose the pitch, you can install the [Transpose browser extension](https://transpose.video/extension/).
-This only works from Chrome — not iPhone.
+- To transpose the pitch, you can install [this Chrome browser extension](https://transpose.video/extension/).
+This only works on desktop — not mobile.